 Inferential statistics

 Statistical tests are used as a way to quantify if there is an association, a difference or relationship between variables.
 These tests are performed on sample data, with the aim of inferring beyond the sample data to the wider population.
-Take a look at the following Minitab pages for an example of inferential statistics compared to descriptive statistics.
+Take a look at the following Minitab page for an example of inferential statistics compared to descriptive statistics.

 The sections below provide a range of resources to help you navigate the steps involved in performing inferential statistics from defining your hypothesis, to performing the statistical test and finally interpreting your or published results.